admhpr/oversight/content/about.md

 I have a broad range of experience developing web applications, covering all aspects of the design and development process across the stack from database to UI.

-Working with rapid growth start-ups and fast paced product focused work environments.
+Working with rapid growth start-ups and in fast paced product focused work environments.
 This is my little slice of the web to put down some thoughts and learn as I go.

 ### Personal